Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Clemson Stats and Trends

-- Clemson has four wins against the spread in 12 games this year.
+- In Clemson's 12 games this year, it has four wins against the spread.

-- So far this season, the Tigers have been installed as favorites by a 1-point margin or more 11 times and are 4-7 ATS in those contests.
+- So far this season, the Tigers have been installed as favorites by a 1-point margin or more 11 times and are 4-7 ATS in those matchups.

 - Clemson's games this year have gone over the total in five out of 12 opportunities (41.7%).

-- Clemson is 4-3 against the spread and 6-1 overall this season when the team scores more than 20.6 points.
+- Clemson is 4-3 against the spread and 6-1 overall in games when it puts up more than 20.6 points.

-- In games that Clemson churns out more than 309.8 yards, the team is 4-5 against the spread and 8-1 overall.
+- In games that Clemson picks up more than 309.8 yards, the team is 4-5 against the spread and 8-1 overall.

 - This year, the Tigers have turned the ball over 18 times, four more than the Cyclones' takeaways (14).